 Add color libraries to the Swatches panel using the Adobe Color Themes panel

 - To open the Adobe Color Themes panel, choose Window > Color Themes.

 - Explore the many public color themes available in the Explore tab or create your own color themes.
 Then, add the selected color theme to the Swatches panel.
 For details, see Use the Adobe Color Themes panel.

 Controls the distance between the traced shape and the original pixel shape.
-Lower values create a tighter path fitting; higher values create a looser path fitting.
+Lower values create a looser path fitting; higher values create a tighter path fitting.

 Specifies the emphasis on corners and the likeliness that a sharp bend will turn into a corner point.
 A higher value results in more corners.

 Specifies an area in pixels that is ignored while tracing.
 A higher value results in less noise.